Cannabis Delivery Cars Get GPS

 - Managers can view vehicle activity 24/7 from phone or computer

-Having instant access to the location of a vehicle, historical driving records, speeds driven and more is valuable data that can help a business improve routing, auto security, employee efficiency and many other areas of business related to vehicle activity.
-For those delivering cannabis this form of data is especially important because sometimes these delivery vehicles are targeted by thieves.
+Having instant access to the location of a vehicle, historical driving records speeds driven and more is valuable data that can help a business improve routing, auto security, employee efficiency, and many other areas of business related to vehicle activity.
+For those delivering cannabis, this form of data is especially important because sometimes these delivery vehicles are targeted by thieves.

 Drivers Delivering Cannabis

 As mentioned earlier, state and federal laws regarding cannabis use at this time are not in line with each other (Cannabis is still considered a Schedule 1 felony drug by federal law).
-This creates serious headaches for many involved in growing, producing, selling and delivering cannabis.
+This creates serious headaches for many involved in growing, producing, selling, and delivering cannabis.
 One of those issues is banking restrictions because many banks can’t accept deposits of cash where the money was generated from selling cannabis.
 That means many of these businesses are forced to have more cash on hand than they would prefer.
-The end result is increased risk of theft, but companies transporting cannabis are fighting back by tracking vehicles with GPS.
+The end result is an increased risk of theft, but companies transporting cannabis are fighting back by tracking vehicles with GPS.
 When cannabis delivery vehicles are equipped with GPS monitoring systems it allows the businesses to track all of its cars out delivering marijuana to clients or patients.
-Instant access to delivery vehicles gives these businesses the ability to see if drivers are making deliveries on time, choosing the best routes and most importantly haven’t had their vans or trucks stolen.
-“Having a tracker device on each delivery van has improved our delivery times, enhanced the client experience and totally makes our drivers feel a little more safe when they are out on drop-offs”, explained a cannabis grower in Humboldt County in Northern California.
+Instant access to delivery vehicles gives these businesses the ability to see if drivers are making deliveries on time, choosing the best routes, and most importantly haven’t had their vans or trucks stolen.
+“Having a tracker device on each delivery van has improved our delivery times, enhanced the client experience and totally makes our drivers feel a little safer when they are out on drop-offs”, explained a cannabis grower in Humboldt County in Northern California.
 “Real-time updates on where our guys are at is awesome, and some of the portable tracker systems even have panic buttons so our delivery guys can push a button if they are in need of help.”

-With nearly 60% of the population in the United States on board with the legalization of cannabis and the broader cultural acceptance of the plant it seems like not if but when cannabis will be legal in all 50 states.
+With nearly 60% of the population in the United States on board with the legalization of cannabis and the broader cultural acceptance of the plant, it seems like not if but when cannabis will be legal in all 50 states.
 When progressive views of cannabis finally shift Washington political talking heads the cannabis industry will only continue to grow in all states.
 That will mean billions of dollars more for states and hopefully a time when the only reason a GPS auto tracker system will be on a delivery vehicle will be for fleet management purposes.